 - Issued signatures are 80 bytes long

-- Zero-knowledge proofs are 272 bytes long
+- Zero-knowledge proofs of a single credential are 272 bytes long

 Privacy